 Try it and tell me it doesn’t work, even with the hardest of cases!

 So what has worked for you?
-Leave us your behaviour management success stories in the comments section below!
+Leave us your ‘banishing of bad behaviour’ management success stories in the comments section below!